-There’s some good news to end on if you're a fan of ldaily fantasy sports betting.
-This is now legal in Indiana as of 2016.
+There’s some good news to end on if you're a fan of daily fantasy sports betting.
+This has been legal in Indiana since 2016.
 Despite the fact that many other states are making or have made this legal (some don't consider it a form of gambling), it’s somewhat surprising that Indiana, given its generally hard-line approach to gambling, has followed suit.
 This could be taken cautiously as a sign that change is on the horizon.
-Either way, you can currently play daily fantasy sports sites like FanDuel and DraftKings in Indiana.
+Either way, you can currently play on DFS sites like FanDuel and DraftKings DFS in Indiana.

 In states that offer mobile casino gambling, the apps are generally available for both iOS and Android and can be downloaded for free on the operator’s website or through the App Store.

-If online casino gambling becomes legal in Indiana, players can expect to see the same popular games that can be found in the state’s casinos.
+If legalized online casinos become a reality inthe Hoosier state, Indiana residents can expect to see the same popular casino games that can be found in the state’s casinos.
 Among them:

-Slots: Just as traditional casinos offer an extensive selection, so do online casinos, with no waiting for a machine.
-Games are adjusted to your screen and 3D imaging and special effects add to the fun, without lower payout ratios.
+Online Slots: Just as traditional casinos offer an extensive selection, so do online casinos, with no waiting for a machine.
+The casino games are adjusted to your screen and 3D imaging and special effects add to the fun, without lower payout ratios.
 You will also be able to play free online slots, too.

 Blackjack: The most popular casino table game is equally popular online.
 With no casino space restrictions, more variations of blackjack can be offered with a wider variety of stakes and lower minimums.

-Poker: Many of Indiana’s casinos already offer live poker with a varied selection of Texas Hold’em and Omaha cash games and daily tournament schedules.
+Poker: Many of Indiana casinos already offer live poker with a varied selection of Texas Hold’em and Omaha cash games and daily tournament schedules.

-Live Dealer: Adds a social element to online table games, with a live person dealing the cards from a studio.
-The games are streamed to your computer or online device and you can chat online with the dealer and other players.
-It’s not clear if online casinos would offer this option as its availability has varied state-by-state in jurisdictions with legal online casinos.
+Live Dealer Games: Adds a social element to online table games, with a live person dealing the cards from a studio.
+The table games are streamed to your computer or online device and you can chat online with the dealer and other players.
+It’s not clear if regulated online casinos would offer this option as its availability has varied state-by-state in jurisdictions with legal online casinos.

-Most of the same payment methods used to deposit and withdraw funds from your Indiana online sports betting account would likely be available for online casino gambling accounts.
+Most of the same payment methods used to deposit and withdraw funds from your Indiana online sports betting account would likely be available for regulated online casinos accounts.
+Usually you can have these saved to your preferences after your first deposit.
 Among the most popular: